doinab/star-networks/bugis/description.md

 ## Authors

-This sky culture was contributed by _Doina Bucur_ (d.bucur@utwente.nl) and analysed in `The network signature of constellation line figures`, <https://arxiv.org/abs/2110.12329>.
+This sky culture was contributed by _Doina Bucur_ (d.bucur@utwente.nl).
+It was digitised for the analysis of constellation line figures in arXiv:2110.12329 [cs.SI], `The network signature of constellation line figures`, <https://arxiv.org/abs/2110.12329>.

 ## License